Using Copper and Aluminum Wire for Home Circuits

 Working with Copper and Aluminum Electrical Wiring

-- Electrical Answer specific to this question
+- Specific to this project

 - Stranded wire and solid wire may be spliced together when using wiring connectors that are approved for both types of wires.

-- This electrical question appears to describe light fixture wiring that is not brought directly into a light fixture without a junction box or fixture box.
+- This electrical request appears to describe light fixture wiring that is not brought directly into a light fixture without a junction box or fixture box.
 If the new light fixture does not have an approved self contained wiring enclosure then a fixture box should be installed to provide a proper splice enclosure of the electrical wires.

 Installing Aluminum Wiring for Home Electrical Circuits